mehmetcanari/dotnet-ecommerce/README.md

 - .NET 9 SDK
 - Docker & Docker Compose
 - PostgreSQL (if running locally)
+- Elasticsearch (if running locally)
 - Redis (if running locally)
 - RabbitMQ (if running locally)
 - AWS S3 account and bucket (for file storage)

+### IMPORTANT
+ - In this project, Elasticsearch runs as a standalone Docker container, separate from Docker Compose.
+ - Check the ELASTICSEARCH_SETUP.md file for more information.

 ### Option 1: Docker Compose (Recommended)
 ```bash